Why the construction of hydropower projects declined in the last decade?

 Share:

-Hydropower provides 17 per cent of the total global electricity and China is one of the largest producers of such energy.
+Hydropower provides 17 per cent of global electricity, and China is one of the largest producers of such energy.
 Other leading countries using it for their power needs include the US, Brazil and Canada.

-It provides a great source to generate power without wasting water and gives the flexibility to use and store energy, which makes it economical in supporting the use of intermitted sources.
+It provides a great source to generate power without wasting water.
+It gives the flexibility to use and store energy, making it economical to support using intermitted sources.

-More than 60 percent of the potential in the sector remains untapped due to several reasons, in countries having abundant hydro resources like India, Latin America, Central Africa and China.
+More than 60 per cent of the sector's potential remains untapped for several reasons in countries with abundant hydro resources like India, Latin America, Central Africa and China.

 The key reasons for poor development in the area in a certain country are - local opposition that restricted the government from implementing projects.

-The resource provides one of the best ways to generate electricity without emitting GHGs but there are certain factors considered harmful to the environment.
+The resource provides one of the best ways to generate electricity without emitting GHGs, but certain factors are considered harmful to the environment.

-The common types of hydroelectric plants store water in the reservoirs in the dam and the water is released when the reservoir spins a turbine that activates the generator, which produces Why the construction of hydropower projects declined in the last decade?
-Hydro-power provides 17 percent of the total global electricity...
+The common types of hydroelectric plants store water in the reservoirs in the dam, and the water is released when the reservoir spins a turbine that activates the generator, which produces.
+Why has the construction of hydropower projects declined in the last decade?
+Hydropower provides 17 per cent of the total global electricity...

 Hydroelectricity has a huge impact on the climate as it can induce changes to the surrounding water flow by changing the direction of the water.

-The water in dams is low in oxygen and is mostly colder than river water and in some regions these results in the formation of bubbles and methane.
+The water in dams is low in oxygen and is mostly colder than river water, and in some regions, this results in the formation of bubbles and methane.

-Such constructions have declined in the last few years as the number of solar and wind farms have increased, mainly, because the construction of such facilities involves a huge amount of funding and the power generation hugely demands hydrology where the decline in precipitation levels can create instability and variability in the production.
+Such constructions have declined in the last few years as the number of solar and wind farms has increased, mainly because the construction of such facilities involves a huge amount of funding, and the power generation hugely demands hydrology where the decline in precipitation levels can create instability and variability in the production.

-Washington had one of the largest hydro facilities which produced 72 percent of the state’s power and it provided 7 per cent of the nation’s total.
-But the patterns in such investments are changing and it is assumed in the next few years wind will surpass hydro.
+Washington had one of the largest hydro facilities that produced 72 per cent of the state's power and provided 7 per cent of the nation's total.
+But the patterns in such investments are changing, and it is assumed that wind will surpass hydro in the next few years,

-As more and more onshore and offshore wind turbines are installed, the production will increase, while, solar may continue to be the second-largest source.
+As more onshore and offshore wind turbines are installed, production will increase, while solar may continue to be the second-largest source.